Humboldt County

 Humboldt County Farm Bureau is Humboldt County's largest general agricultural organization, representing dairy, timber, livestock, produce, oysters, wineries, and the floral industry.

-We are a member-based, grass roots organization dedicated to promoting and preserving agriculture in Humboldt County.
+We are a member-based, grassroots organization dedicated to promoting and preserving agriculture in Humboldt County.

 Promoting Agriculture Since 1913!

-Top Dog of the Year
+Top Dog

 The contest is based on submitted photos, videos, and stories depicting the farm dog’s role in working alongside Humboldt County farmers and ranchers.